material-components/material-components-android/docs/components/Menu.md

 labels are usually unnecessary.

-Android's exposed dropdown menu component APIs support both label text and helper text for informing the user as to what information is requested for a menu.
+Android's exposed dropdown menu component APIs support both label text and helper text, which tell the user what information is requested for a menu.
 While optional, their use is strongly encouraged.
 For more information about this component's accessibility, check out
 [the text field's a11y section](TextField.md#making-text-fields-accessible).

 ### Types